How much will your stucco application cost?

 How much does it cost to stucco a house?

-The amount you pay to stucco a house will also depend on the type of stucco you need to repair and whether you need to repair or replace existing siding.
+The national average cost to stucco a house ranges from around $1,379-$7,705, and most people pay around $3,663, according to Thumbtack data.
+The amount you pay to stucco a house will depend on factors such as surface area, the type of stucco needed and whether you need to repair or replace existing siding.

 Stucco cost: